-The company secretary’s role is actually an extremely important one in a business organisation.
+The Singapore company secretary’s role is actually an extremely important one in a business organization.
 The company secretary keeps all of the company’s official documentation up-to-date and ensures that the company complies with all of the Singapore Companies Act requirements, from when the Annual General Meeting has to be held up to the filing deadlines for Annual Returns.
 Additionally, it is the company secretary’s role to maintain the company’s statutory registers or books, for instance:

 - Minutes of general meetings and board meetings.

 - A register of past and present directors and secretaries.

 - A register of all shareholders, past, and present and their shareholdings.

 - A register of any charges on the company’s assets.

 A private limited company’s company secretary does not have to possess any formal qualifications.
 However, as the entrepreneur that owns the company, or as the Director, you must ensure this person is knowledgeable enough to fulfill his/her function as the company secretary, as he/she is an officer of the company, therefore, can be liable for defaults committed by the company.

 This is one of the most compelling reasons why companies commonly appoint a professional firm, such as Rikvin, to act as their company secretary.
 The advantage of this is that the members of the company are assured that all company compliance matters are being dealt with due care and professionalism.